The Graduate School Medal

 Terms of Award

-The award will be paid as a lump sum at the beginning of autumn quarter 2012.
-Medal recipients may be asked to participate in various Graduate School events
+The award will be paid as a lump sum.
+Medal recipients may be asked to participate in various Graduate School events but are not

 Means of Support